chef/chef-web-docs/layouts/shortcodes/packages_install_script_options.md

-In addition to the default install behavior, the Chef install script supports the following options:
+In addition to the default install behavior, the Chef Software Install script supports the following options:

 `-c` (`-channel` on Microsoft Windows)